Stevenapk/ParkourFlowGen/README.md

 This is the mode with the most utility for athletes.
 In Custom mode, athletes can add categories of moves to the lineup.
 For example, they may want a line that consists of a flip -> breakdancing move -> dismount trick -> flow move -> vault -> wall trick, in that order.
 They can do this no problem using custom mode.
 Once they tap the generate button, it will give them a combo in that order with a random move chosen for each category.

 ### Random Mode
 This is the more party-game-type mode you might try with friends.
-In Random mode, all the ahtlete does is specify the number of moves in the combo, and it generated a line with random categories.
+In Random mode, the user toggles the number of moves in the combo.
+Once they tap generate, it creates a line with random categories in a random order with random moves.
 This can be useful for fun games or youtube challenges.

 ## Additional Features
 ### Modifiers